sushmitha-katika-dev/ecommerce-microservices-platform/README.md

 - Implement Circuit Breakers (Resilience4J) for fault tolerance between internal HTTP calls.

 ## 📄 License
-This project is licensed under the MIT License.
+This project is licensed under the MIT Lic.

 ## ✍️ Author
 Designed and developed by **Sushmitha Katika**.